-Orphanage and Care Volunteer Work Abroad
+Orphanage and Care Volunteer Work with Children Abroad

 - Role: Assisting with caring for children and others in need of support at orphanages, day cares, kindergartens, special needs centres, elderly homes, and other care facilities.